On strong sharp phase transition in the random connection model: Introduction

 We refer to $\varphi$ as {\em connection function}.
 The {\em random connection model} (RCM) is the random graph $\xi$ whose vertices are the points of $\eta$ and where a pair of distinct points $x,y\in\eta$ forms an edge with probability $\varphi(x,y)$, independently for different pairs.
 In an Euclidean setting, the RCM was introduced in \cite{Pen91} (see \cite{MeesterRoy} for a textbook treatment), while the general Poisson version was studied in \cite{LastNestSchul21}.
 The RCM is a fundamental and versatile example of a spatial random graph.
 Of particular interest is the {\em stationary marked} case, where $\varphi$ is translation invariant in the spatial coordinate.
 Special cases are the Boolean model (see \cite{LastPenrose18, SW08}) with general compact grains and the so-called weighted RCM; see \cite{BetschLast21,CaicedoDickson24, DicksonHeydenreich22, GLM21, GHMM22, HHLM23, LastZiesche17, Pen16}.

 Following common terminology of percolation theory, we refer to a component of $\xi$ as {\em cluster}.
 The RCM $\xi$ {\em percolates}, if it has an infinite cluster, that is a component with infinitely many vertices.
 Generalizing many earlier results, it was shown in \cite{ChLast25} that the stationary marked RCM can have at most one infinite cluster, provided a natural irreducibility assumption holds.
-Under suitable integrability assumptions on the connection function $\varphi$, we establish exponential moment properties for the size and diameter of a cluster in the subcritical regime $t<t_T$, where $t_T$ is defined by \eqref{e:tT}.
-Again, under an integrability assumption, we prove that the stationary marked RCM undergoes a strong sharp phase transition at the critical intensity $t_c$, defined by \eqref{e:tc}.
-We also provide lower bounds for two critical exponents.
-Our method of proving the strong sharpness of the phase transition will be based on transferring some of the beautiful ideas from the seminal paper \cite{AizBar87} in a way similar to \cite{CaicedoDickson24}.

-In the following, we outline some of our main results.
 Take $v\in\BX$ and add independent connections between $v$ and the points from $\eta$.
 Let $C^v$ denote the component of $v$ in this augmentation of $\xi$.
-The first critical intensity is defined by
+The {\em critical intensity} $t_c$ is defined by

 where $|C^v|$ stands for the number of vertices of $C^v$.
-The second is defined by
+A second critical intensity is defined by